 Clusters of endangered Red Cockaded Woodpeckers find sanctuary in these 1,733 wooded acres southwest of Conroe.
 The area is favorite for birders.
 The Texas Forest Service continues to develop ways to better preserve the natural environment by utilizing W.G.
 Jones State Forest as a "demonstration forest."
 Sweetleaf Nature Trail, picnic tables, horseback riding and fishing make this forest a perfect day-use destination.
 To learn more, contact the Texas Forest Service Conroe District Office at (936) 273-2261.

 It’s an outdoor-lovers paradise!
 Nature enthusiasts enjoy year-round fishing, hiking and bird watching.
 A portion of the award-winning 128-mile Lone Star Hiking Trail weaves its way through the forest offering hikers everything from a day hike to extended overnight treks.
 Shortleaf and Loblolly Pines reach to the sky at Little Lake Creek Wilderness Area and along Stubblefield Lake Interpretive Trail.
 For more information and a map, contact the USDA Forest Service at (936) 344-6205.

-> There are 26 parks in the Conroe area.
+There are 26 parks in the Conroe area with all the amenities you need.
 One of the largest is the 204-acre Carl Barton, Jr. park featuring play structures; picnic tables and pavilions; 6/10-mile walking and/or jogging trails and a multi-purpose trail for biking or hiking; fields for softball/baseball and soccer; a fitness course; fishing; public art; public restrooms and handicap accessibility.

-> Recreation and Aquatic Centers
+Recreation and Aquatic Centers